UTNuclearRoboticsPublic/closed-chain-affordance-spot/README.md

    ```bash
    ros2 launch cca_spot cca_spot_action_server.launch.py
    ```
+   At this point, you should be able to interactively plan and execute trajectories using the Rviz plugin.

-3. For programmatic task definition, launch the CCA planner which will plan for the tasks defined in `src/cca_spot_node.cpp`:
+3. Alternatively, for programmatic task definition, launch the CCA planner which will plan for the tasks defined in `src/cca_spot_node.cpp`:
    ```bash
    ros2 launch cca_spot cca_spot.launch.py
    ```